 Sell Your Mineral Rights in Dawson County, TX

-If you own mineral rights in Dawson County, you're in the Permian Basin — one of the most actively drilled oil regions in the world.
-Activity here has been building steadily, and your rights may be worth more than you expect.
-Let's figure out exactly what you have.
+If you own mineral rights in Dawson County, you're sitting in the Permian Basin — one of the most actively drilled oil regions in the world, with over 1,000 producing wells in this county alone.
+Values here are real and meaningful, and whether you want to sell, lease, or just understand what you have, it's worth taking an honest look before you decide anything.

 Est. per Acre